 POTEBNJA, Oleksandr Opanasovyč (Russian Aleksandr Afanasevič).
-Havrylivka, dt.
+Gavrilovka (Havrylivka), dt.
 Poltava 10/22.9.1835 — Harkiv 29.11./11.12.1891.
 Ukrainian Linguist.
 Born in a noble family.
-After school in Radom (now Poland) studied from 1851 at Harkiv (Harkov) law, history and philology (graduated 1856) and then Slavics (gr.
-1860).
+After school in Radom (now in Poland) studied from 1851 at Harkov (Harkiv) law, history and philology (graduated 1856) and then Slavistics (gr.
+1860), i.al. under Ovsjaniko-Kulikovskij.
 In 1862-63 further studies in Germany (Sanskrit under Weber) and Austria.
 Ph.D.
 1874 Harkiv (in Russian).
 From 1875 Professor at Harkiv and Associate member of Imperial Academy in St.Petersburg.
-He is known of his syntactic and dialectological studies and as founder of the Harkiv school of Slavics.
+He is known of his syntactic and dialectological studies and as founder of the Harkiv school of Slavistics.

 Publications: Mysl’ i jazyk.
 1862 and editions (Thought and Language, on language philosophy).

 – Much on Slavic, Russian and Ukrainian linguistics, literature and folklore, i.al. his diss.
 Iz zapisok po russkoj grammatike.
 1-2.
 1874.

 Sources: M. Lesów, Lex. gramm.
 1996, 748f.; Wikipedia with further details and references and photo (more in *Russian and especially in *Ukrainian versions).